-The school will request an Education, Health Care Plan from the LEA when, despite an individualised programme of sustained intervention within School Action Plus, the child remains a significant cause for concern.
+The school will request an Education, Health Care Plan from the LA when, despite an individualised programme of sustained intervention at school support, the child remains a significant cause for concern.
 An EHCP might also be requested by a parent or outside agency.
 The school will have the following information available:

-- The action followed with respect to the child's EHA - The pupil's PLPs; - Provision maps outlining the support in place; - Records and outcomes of regular reviews undertaken; - Information on the pupil's health and relevant medical history; - N.C. levels; - Literacy/Numeracy attainments; - Other relevant assessments from specialists such as support teachers and educational psychologists;

-- The views of parents;

-- Where possible, the views of the child;

-- Social Services/Educational Welfare Service reports;

-- Any other involvement by professionals.
+- The action followed with respect to the child's EHA - The pupil's PLPs; - Provision maps outlining the support in place; - Records and outcomes of regular reviews undertaken; - Information on the pupil's health and relevant medical history; - N.C. levels; - English/Maths attainments; - Other relevant assessments from specialists such as support teachers and educational psychologists; - The views of parents; - Where possible, the views of the child; - Social Services/Educational Welfare Service reports; - Any other involvement by professionals.

-An EHCP will normally be provided where, after a EHCP Assessment, the LEA considers the child requires provision beyond what the school can offer.
+An EHCP will normally be provided where, after a EHCP Assessment, the LA considers the child requires provision beyond what the school can offer.